Malshiras: Transportation

-Malshiras is on the road connecting Mahad- Pandharpur Pune- Pandharpur(Palkhi Mahamarg)].
+Malshiras is on the road connecting Mahad-Pandharpur and Pune- Pandharpur(Palkhi Mahamarg)].
 Malshiras is well-connected by Maharashtra State Road Transport Corporation (MSRTC) buses to all the major cities in Maharashtra.
 The nearest train station is Pandharpur.

 It is situated near the border of Pune, Satara and Solapur districts.
 The nearby places to visit are Pandharpur, Akluj, Baramati.
 Malshiras is one of the stops for Sant Dnyaneshwar Maharaj Palakhi which travels annually from Alandi to Pandharpur.
 Other towns in Malshiras taluka which are the stops for the Palakhi are Natepute and Velapur.

-Highest Peak in solapur district is Sukhi AAI Temple which is located in Goradwadi village near border of Garvad in Malshiras taluka.
+Highest Peak in Solapur district is Sukhi AAI Temple which is located in Goradwadi village near border of Garvad in Malshiras taluka.